Participation of the Autonomous Communities and Cities with Statute of Autonomy in the management of personal income tax

-Currently, see Royal Decree 139/2020, of January 28, which establishes the basic organic structure of the ministerial departments (BOE of 29), which includes as the governing body of the Secretariat of State for Finance, of which It depends on the General Secretariat of Autonomous and Local Financing and, within the current Undersecretariat of Finance and Public Function, on the General Inspection.
+Currently, see Royal Decree 139/2020, of January 28, which establishes the basic organic structure of the ministerial departments (BOE of January 29), which includes as the governing body of the Secretary of State for Finance which depends on the General Secretariat of Autonomous and Local Financing and, within the current Undersecretariat of Finance and Public Function, the General Inspection.

 Territorial Councils for the Management and Coordination of Tax Management

 The Territorial Councils for the Direction and Coordination of Tax Management are collegiate bodies made up of representatives of the Tax Administration of the State and the Autonomous Community or the City with Statute of Autonomy in question who are responsible for coordinating the management of the taxes transferred in their respective territorial scope.